akjmicro/dclang/README.md

   * Control structures:
     * skip (a kind of jumping mechanism that replaces if/else/endif)
     * for/next & do/redo (looping)
+    * more performant 'quick' do/redo: `N qdo ... qredo`
     * user-defined words (functions)
   * Strings:
     * simple string printing
     * fancier right-justified numeric output fields
     * '#' to end-of-line' for comments
+    * `uemit`, a unicode-character emitter which can help to contruct strings that need them.
   * Variables/Arrays:
     * ! (poke a value to a given slot, e.g. '5 32 !' puts the value 5
     into slot 32)
     * @ (peek a value, copy it to the stack, e.g. '32 @' will put our
     previously saved '5' onto the top of the stack.
     * Since the variables exist in an giant global array, there really is no distinction between 'arrays' and 'variables' in dclang.
-In the future, I make this friendlier, but for now, you can keep track of your variable space by generous commenting in your source code, or by using a user-defined word to store a variable or constant, e.g.:
+Named variables or constants can be emulated by makings them words, e.g.:
         ```
         [ myvar 53 ]
         # this will store 7.4231 into slot 53